system — format of system component configuration

 mode mode (type: uint16, optional, default: 640)Log file permissions.

-count count (type: uint16, optional, default: 31)Number of files being archived.
+count count (type: uint16, optional, default: 31)Number of days being archived.

 size size (type: uint16, optional, default: 0)Size limit for rotation in KB (ignore log file size if omitted).